-In this article, I will point out some effective, fast and easy ways you can use to find relief from stress.
+In this article, I will point out some effective, fast and easy ways to overcome stress.
 I will tell you about the usual reactions to stress, the ideal approach to it and some healthy ways to handle it.
-I will also give you some holistic natural remedies to find stress relief.
+I will also give you some holistic natural remedies to relieve stress.

 Did you know that the first response of the body to stress is a shrinkage of the thymus gland?
 This was exposed by Dr. Hans Selye in his book "The Stress of Life".
 Now, if you consider that the thymus gland has a lot to do with immunity system and with your vitality, it is obvious that stress can have a direct impact on your health.
 The typical example is when people are under stress -which causes their natural body defenses go down- and then they end up catching a cold.
 Long-term stress is harmful because it obstructs the body’s natural processes of regeneration and detoxification.